 Please remember that if someone is in immediate danger or needs immediate medical attention, the first place to report is 911.
-You may also report to the College's Campus Security (dial 8499), or to the Ohio State University Police Department/Division (567-242-7400).
+You may also report to the College's Public Safety Department (dial 8499), at the Borra Center for Health Sciences, 419-995-3011, or to the Ohio State University Division of Police (614-292-2121).
 Some forms of discrimination and harassment may also be crimes.
 For example, sexual assault, stalking and rape are crimes.
 Criminal reports should be made to law enforcement, even if it is uncertain whether the particular conduct is a crime.
 Calling local law enforcement can help you: Obtain emergency and nonemergency medical care; get immediate law enforcement response for your protection; understand how to provide assistance in a situation that may escalate to more severe criminal behavior; arrange a meeting with victim advocate services; find counseling and support; initiate a criminal investigation; and answer questions about the criminal process.